Gitry305/The_CodeHouse/README.md

 # The_CodeHouse
-Welcome to the place of TFD and Gliz, and me (although I kinda suck at coding compared to these two pros)
+Welcome to the place of Frued Dude and gliz, and me, Gitry305 (although I kinda suck at coding compared to these two pros)